AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/create-program.md

 >[!NOTE]
 >
->Your user must be a member of the **Business Owner** role in Cloud Manager in order to create programs.
+>Your user must be a member of the **Business Owner** role in Cloud Manager in your organization in order to create programs.

 1. Log into Adobe Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/).

 1. Once logged in ensure that you are in the correct organization by checking it in the top-right corner of the screen.
 If you are only member of one org, this step is not necessary.
-Then tap or click **Experience Manager**.

    ![Cloud Manager overview](assets/cloud-manager.png)